forrestchu/sonic-mgmt/docs/testplan/srv6/SRv6-phoenixwing-traffic-testplan-using-trex.md

 2. Install TRex in 7-node PTF testbed
    1. testbed enhancements
    2. install TRex
+   3. How we use TRex
 3. The Traffic test based on TRex
-   1. Basic Sanity
-   2. SRv6 VPN
+   1. SRv6 VPN
-   3. SRv6 Policy
+   2. SRv6 Policy

 ## Why we need TRex